St Paul's Cathedral Tickets

 Tickets can be booked online in advance – book St Paul's Cathedral tickets now.

-Can I go to a service here?
+Can I go to a service?

 St Paul's Cathedral is an active place of worship.
 All are welcome to attend the daily services for free, including morning prayer, holy communion, eucharist and evensong.